 Low Code products also tend to have more pricing schemes and options, e.g. by the number of seats (Wayscript, CircleCI), usage (Databricks), or features (Repl.it).
 API services usually only charge by usage.

-I hope this Part I of our two-part series on Low Code, No Code gives you a broad sense why this area is so trendy lately, who are the main startups in this space, and the value they are providing (real or perceived) for the market.
-Stay tuned for Part II.
+I hope this Part I of our two-part series on Low Code No Code gives you a broad sense why this area is so trendy lately, who the main startups are in this space, and the value they are providing (real or perceived) for the market.

 过去几年里，“人人都是程序员”的概念逐渐深入人心， 无代码、低代码（Low code, no code - LCNC）这个概念开始大放异彩。然而，对这个包罗万象的概念本身，鲜有统一的认识。许多人将其与API经济、开发者工具相混，也有人将其与“拖拽建站”类的产品画上等号。